-Not to deny, but swimming pools are a great addition to the backyard of any property.
+Not to deny, swimming pools are a great addition to the backyard of any property.

 Swimming pools come with several perks.
 From hosting a pool party to relaxing with your family on weekends, pools are the perfect space to escape mundane life.